impuremaths/impuremaths.github.io/_posts/2021-02-28-order-execution-iii.md

 ### References and further reading

-Here is one of the more thorough and balanced articles I found on the subject of payment for order flow, price improvement, best execution, market makers, and high frequency trading: https://a16z.com/2021/02/17/payment-for-order-flow/
+[Here](https://a16z.com/2021/02/17/payment-for-order-flow/) is one of the more thorough and balanced articles I found on the subject of payment for order flow, price improvement, best execution, market makers, and high frequency trading.

-Here is another article that is pretty informative and less bullish on the whole system: https://www.warriortrading.com/payment-for-order-flow/
+[Here](https://www.warriortrading.com/payment-for-order-flow/) is another article that is pretty informative and less bullish on the whole system.